afourmy/pyNMS/README.md

 - [ ] Use LP to solve RWA simple version
 - [ ] Use a genetic algorithm to find the maximum flow, compare with LP
 - [ ] Use a genetic algorithm to solve RWA, compare with LP
+- [ ] Graph drawing on the right-click for a selection of nodes
+- [ ] degree centrality. number of neighbor of each node (graph + make node size depend on it)
+- [ ] Algorithm to determine link weight in order to optimize load sharing (is-is/ospf optimization)
+- [ ] Protection-based link dimensioning: IGP reconvergence, FRR, etc

 ## Links
 - [x] Possibility to change the cost of a link (UD-metric)